The Spa at Mandarin Oriental, Singapore- Review

 Massage provided an excellent all-round relaxation

 for the muscles.
-Very unique to the Oriental Spa
+Very unique to The Spa at Mandarin Oriental, Singapore,

 too, a tiny gong was sounded at the beginning